-The (Munster) Times reports the Michigan-based automaker would employ 4,600 workers at the Chicago Assembly Plant to support production of the Explorer, Police Interceptor, Taurus and a new vehicle to be named later.
+The Michigan-based automaker would employ 4,600 workers at the Chicago Assembly Plant to support production of the Explorer, Police Interceptor, Taurus and a new vehicle to be named later, The (Munster) Times reports.
+The plant in the Hegewisch neighborhood also makes the Lincoln MKS, which is being phased out next year.

-The four-year agreement approved by union leadership now goes to union members for ratification.
-The contract includes worker incentives.
+The four-year agreement approved by union leadership now goes to union members for ratification through Wednesday.
+The contract includes worker incentives that would lead to an estimated $54 million going immediately into the local economy.

-The $900 million investment would be more than double the $400 million spent to modernize the 91-year-old plant in 2010.
+The $900 million investment would be more than double the $400 million spent to modernize the 91-year-old plant in 2010 so it could make the Explorer.
+The SUV is credited with a turnaround at the plant, with employment growing from 3,200 workers in 2011 to 4,400 today.

 Chicago Mayor Rahm Emanuel said in a statement that the contract "is a win for both Ford's workers and the South Side of Chicago."